LIMITED TIME OFFER BLACK FRIDAYsale

 Known medically as semen retention, the practice of edging involves going right up to the point of an orgasm and then stopping all stimulation just before ejaculation.
 They claim this method is a way to experience an orgasm but doesn’t count as masturbation since there is no ejaculation involved.

-What are the Health Benefits of NoFap?
+What Are the Health Benefits of NoFap?

 The potential health benefits of the NoFap movement range from the likely to the absurd.